PapkuWorld/PapkuWorld/README.md

 # 💫 About Me:
-I am a Business Developer, currently learning about technology and at the same time developing whatever I can.
+I am a Business Developer, currently learning about technology and at the same time creating whatever I can.
 Profile Under Development so is all the Projects!!

 ## 🌐 Socials: